 Explore This Internship Program

 The Massachusetts General Hospital provides an excellent learning environment for healthcare management students interested in careers in hospital leadership.
-Each summer, the MGH accepts a limited number of master’s degree students for administrative internship opportunities.
+Each summer, Mass General accepts a limited number of master’s degree students for administrative internship opportunities.
 Selected students gain exposure to the complex operations of a major academic medical center, become engaged in a mix of observational experiences and project-based work, and receive guidance and mentorship from experienced healthcare executives.

 - Attending high-level management meetings

 - Observing clinical care and speaking with caregivers or patients

 - Developing process flow maps of current processes and making recommendations around improving processes

 - Managing and analyzing data to inform department strategy

 - Supporting the capital budget process and/or evaluating prospective products or vendors

 - Attending grand rounds or other medical education lectures

 - Reviewing and completing financial analyses and statements